PauliusVizbara/HikeAssistant/README.md

-# Getting Started with Create React App
+# Hiking Assistant

+Implementation of TietoEvry hiring task.
+The full task description is [provided at the end of this README](#-Task-description)

+# Technology stack

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Available Scripts

 In the project directory, you can run: